Representative democracy: Powers of representatives

-Some political theorists, such as Edmund Burke, believe that part of the duty of a representative is not simply to follow the wishes of the electorate but also to use their own judgment in the exercise of their powers, even if their views are not reflective of those of a majority of voters.
-A representative who chooses to execute the wishes of their constituents acts as a delegate.
-If the representative chooses to use their best judgment and knowledge in making decisions, even when the constituents do not fully agree with the decision, then the representative acts as a trustee.
+Edmund Burke stated that the duty of a representative is not necessarily to simply follow the wishes of the electorate but also to use their own judgment in the exercise of their powers, even if their views are not reflective of the voters.
+An elected member who chooses to execute the wishes of their constituents acts as a delegate.
+If the member uses their best judgment and knowledge in making decisions, even when constituents do not agree with the decision, the member instead acts as a trustee.

+A representative may be elected as a representative of a geographic district, in which voters hold a variety of beliefs, and may then be in the situation where no matter how he votes, he will not be upholding the opinion of a group of voters that it is his job to represent.
+Under proportional representation systems, a member is elected by a group of votes who form a unanimous constituency, in which voters and the elected representative hold shared sentiment.

+Representatives can be elected directly by voters or elected by other representatives through indirect elections.
+Indirectly elected representatives can have reduced political accountability.